divamgupta/mtl_girnet/README.md

 # GIRNet: Interleaved Multi-Task Recurrent State Sequence Models
 Code and datasets for our AAAI'19 paper : GIRNet: Interleaved Multi-Task Recurrent State Sequence Models.

-The code is implemented ink eras
+The code is implemented in Keras

 ## Getting Started